jerrylzy/Hail-Mary/README.md

 My program will automatically correct degrees of rotation.
 FPS values are calculated using exponential smoothing technique.

-Since the scenes are complex and my gt750m gave me a little above 30 fps, please test my program on a capable-enough computer (with fps >= 30) and in firefox.
+Since the scenes are complex and, gt750m gave me a little above 30 fps.
+However, I found it to be very smooth on Safari.

 ### Common files: